 • Aggregates that use Smart Agent dimensions.

-While the mapping impact report highlights items that need revising because they use legacy syntax or conventions, it also pairs those items with the OTel-based metrics and dimensions that you can use as substitutes for them.
+While the migration impact report highlights items that need revising because they use legacy syntax or conventions, it also pairs those items with the OTel-based metrics and dimensions that you can use as substitutes for them.

 OpenTelemetry values and their legacy equivalents πŸ”—

-Refer to the following table for OpenTelemetry values and their legacy equivalents:
+See the following table for OpenTelemetry values and their legacy equivalents:

 Legacy semantics